 To create variations using feature configurations, update the variable values under each variation:

 When this feature test is live, the getFeatureVariable APIs will return the values specified for the variation assigned to a visitor.
 Experimenting using a feature configuration allows you to iterate on a feature in between code deploys.
 Run a sequence of experiments with different combinations of variable values to determine the optimal experience for your users.

 If a feature test is running on a feature that uses a feature configuration, the feature configuration is locked until you pause the test.

 Like A/B tests, you will assign audiences (optional), metrics, traffic allocation, and mutually exclusive groups (optional) to feature tests.
 After saving your changes, launch your feature test using the same workflow as you would use for A/B tests in environments.

 For every feature test running on the feature, we report:

-Experiment Key: unique identifier for the experiment.
-Click to open the Experiment modal.
+Experiment Key: unique identifier for the test.
+Click to open the Feature Test modal.

 Type: Feature Test.
 We plan to include other types of tests in the future.